Aristocracy: History

+18th and 19th centuries

 In the 18th century, the rising merchant class attempted to use money to buy into the aristocracy, with some success.
 However, the French Revolution in the 1790s forced many French aristocrats into exile and caused consternation and shock in the aristocratic families of neighbouring countries.
 After the defeat of Napoleon in 1814, some of the surviving exiles returned, but their position within French society was not recovered.

+The planter class, owners of large-scale plantations where enslaved Africans produced crops to create wealth for a white elite, dominated political and economic affairs in America for over a century.
+The London School of Economics: "The dominant elite in the South before the Civil War were the wealthy landowners who held people in slavery, the so-called "planter class".
+Their influence in politics before the war can best be illustrated by highlighting that of the 15 presidents before Abraham Lincoln, eight held people as slaves while in office."
+While many former slaveowners kept control of their land and remained politically influential, according to C. Vann Woodward, the Civil War weakened and in some cases destroyed the planter aristocracy.

 Beginning in Britain, industrialization in the 19th century brought urbanization, with wealth increasingly concentrated in the cities, which absorbed political power.
 However, as late as 1900, aristocrats maintained political dominance in Britain, Germany, Denmark, Sweden, Austria and Russia, but it was an increasingly-precarious dominion.

+20th century

 The First World War had the effect of dramatically reducing the power of aristocrats in all major countries.
 In Russia, aristocrats were imprisoned and murdered by the communists.
 After 1900, liberal and socialist governments levied heavy taxes on landowners, spelling their loss of economic power.